DCC-EX/dcc-ex.github.io/docs/Automation/EX-RAIL intro.rst

    routes)

--  Set the points to enter the reserved area.. do this ASAP as you may be still moving towards them. (@KEBBIN... maybe...EX-RAIL knows if this is a panic and switches the points at full speed, if you are not moving then the switch is a more realistic sweep motion(feature not yet))
+-  Set the points to enter the reserved area.. do this ASAP as you may be still moving towards them. (@KEBBIN... maybe.
+TODO ..EX-RAIL knows if this is a panic and switches the points at full speed, if you are not moving then the switch is a more realistic sweep motion if you are using servos rather than slam-solenoid motors.)

--  Set any signals (see later)
+-  Set any signals

 -  Move into the reserved area

--  Reset your signal (see later)
+-  Reset your signals

 -  Free off your previous reserve as soon as you have fully left the block